-In exchange for these services, which the Company anticipates will last for a six month period, the Company agreed to pay Cypress cash fees of \$200,000 as well as provide Cypress with 2,958,625 shares of its stock, which effectively transfers control of the Company to Cypress during this period.
-As a condition precedent, the fee liability does not become a liability or due until all the services stated in the agreement have been completed.
-Therefore, the Cypress liability will not be recorded until all the contracted services have been completed.
+In exchange for these services, which the Company anticipates will last for a ten month period, the Company agreed to pay Cypress cash fees of \$200,000 as well as provide Cypress with 2,958,625 shares of its stock, which effectively transfers control of the Company to Cypress during this period.
+Also, as part of the contract Steven G. Salmond, a member of Cypress Bend was installed as Secretary, Treasurer, CFO and Director of Credex.
+Because the consulting services began August 1, 2010, amortization into Professional Fees was \$40,000 in 2010 and \$0 in 2009 and 2008 resulting in net unearned capital of \$160,000 as of September 30, 2010 [unaudited].
 Upon receipt of the cash payment of \$200,000, Cypress is to return the shares to the Company's treasury.